The Erasmus Traineeship

 If you receive a scholarship from another institution (e.g. foundation, Deutschlandstipendium), you will still receive the standard amount of Erasmus funding.
 However, you should tell your scholarship provider about your Erasmus grant.

-1. You have a disability (starting at a disability level of 20)
+- You have a disability (starting at a disability level of 20) or you have a proven disability giving rise to additional financial requirements while abroad

-The following also applies to groups 1 and 2: if you will be facing additional costs of over €250 a month, you can alternatively submit an individual application up to two months before you go abroad (this can also be used for a preparatory trip).
+The following also applies to groups 1 to 3: if you will be facing additional costs of over €250 a month, you can alternatively submit an individual application up to two months before you go abroad (this can also be used for a preparatory trip).

 If participants are unable to undertake a full-time traineeship due to a disability, chronic condition or childcare commitments, they will be able to obtain funding for a part-time traineeship by providing justification for their circumstances.